Wei-Xia/aws-certification-resources/AWS Certified Solutions Architect - Associate/freeCodeCamp/README.md

 ### S3 Object

-Object contain your data.
+Object contains your data.
 They are like files.

 Object may consist of: